Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/firecrackers/_index.md

 boardgame: true

 title: "Firecrackers"
-headerTitle: "Firecrackers | Build the best fireworks show without having it blow up in your face."
+headerTitle: "Build the best fireworks show without having it blow up in your face."
 blurb: "A push-your-luck game about building your own deck of valuable fireworks, with the least chance of igniting the wrong one."

 extraCSS: true
 downloadLink: "https://drive.google.com/drive/folders/12cmopxbr8HZWw8jkXijINkCd8wdTAPQs" # already_updated!

-fullHeaderImg: "firecrackers_header"
-headerImg: "firecrackers_header"

-headerThumb: "firecrackers_favicon"

 customHeight: "small"
 headerDarkened: true